So peeps, I recently hosted my first Facebook Live Blogging Q&A Session, which was certainly a new experience for me.

 You’ve become a bit of an authority figure when it comes to your subject matter.

-When you begin publishing outsourced content on your blog on a frequent basis, you run the risk of stopping that communication and engagement altogether.
+When you begin publishing outsourced content on your blog, and on a frequent basis, you run the risk of removing all of those values above.

-You might agree or disagree with me, but from my own personal experiences, this can happen.
+You might agree or disagree with me, I don’t know, but from my own personal experiences, this can and probably will happen when you outsource your blog writing too often.

-A ghost writer will simply not be able to create a piece of content that connects or engages with your audience the way you would be able to.
+A ghost writer will simply not be able to create a piece of content that connects or engages with your audience the way you can.

-So what other risks may be involved by outsourcing your blog writing?
+So, what other risks may be involved with outsourcing your blog writing?

 - YOU stop expanding your own knowledge.